-Since several satellite instruments are used to assimilate one parameter in the data 1 2 assimilation system, a bias correction method is applied to the data to account for the 3 instrumental inconsistencies.
-In MRE a variational bias correction scheme for radiance data 4 has been extended to atmospheric composition data (Inness et al., 2013).
-In the variational 5 scheme biases are estimated during the analysis by including bias parameters in the control vector.
-The bias corrections are continuously adjusted to optimize the consistency with all 6 7 information used in the analysis.
-The impact of assimilation on near surface ozone is only the 8 "residual" of correcting the stratospheric and total ozone column, plus the assimilation of 9 other relevant gases that impact ozone chemistry (CO, NO2) (Inness et al., 2013).

-10 To investigate the impact of assimilation on key atmospheric species, a control run was also 11 performed (herafter CTRL), using the same reanalysis settings without assimilation.
-As explained in Inness et al. (2013) (section 2.5), it would have been computationally too 12 13 expensive to produce a control analysis experiment that was identical to the MACC 14 reanalysis, but did not actively assimilate observations of reactive gases.
-Instead, a 15 MOZART-3 stand-alone run was carried out that applied the same settings (model code, resolution, emissions) as MOZART in the MACC reanalysis.
-The meteorological data for the 16 17 stand-alone run were taken from the reanalysis, but the control run had free-running chemistry.
-The results from this control run can be used to detect the impact of the 18 assimilation of GRG observations in the MACC reanalysis.
-Since the meteorological input 19 20 data were derived from interpolation of archived 6-hourly output from the MACC reanalysis, 21 and not through hourly exchange as in the reanalysis, the stand-alone run was not a 22 completely clean control run.
+- 1 More detailes on the impact of stratospheric ozone assimilation in tropospheric ozone is - 2 provided by Lefever et al. (2014). - 3 Since several satellite instruments are used to assimilate one parameter in the data - 4 assimilation system, a bias correction method is applied to the data to account for the - 5 instrumental inconsistencies.
+In MRE a variational bias correction scheme for radiance data - 6 has been extended to atmospheric composition data (Inness et al., 2013).
+In the variational - 7 scheme biases are estimated during the analysis by including bias parameters in the control - 8 vector.
+The bias corrections are continuously adjusted to optimize the consistency with all - 9 information used in the analysis.
+The impact of assimilation on near surface ozone is only the - 10 "residual" of correcting the stratospheric and total ozone column, plus the assimilation of - other relevant gases that impact ozone chemistry (CO, NO2) (Inness et al., 2013).
+The impact - of the assimilation of tropospheric NO2 columns from the Ozone Monitoring Instrument - 13 (OMI) is small because of the short lifetime of NO2 (Inness et al., 2015). - 14 To investigate the impact of assimilation on key atmospheric species, a control run was also - 15 performed (herafter CTRL), using the same reanalysis settings without assimilation.
+As - explained in Inness et al. (2013) (section 2.5), it would have been computationally too - 17 expensive to produce a control analysis experiment that was identical to the MACC - 18 reanalysis, but did not actively assimilate observations of reactive gases.
+Instead, a - 19 MOZART-3 stand-alone run was carried out that applied the same settings (model code, - 20 resolution, emissions) as MOZART in the MACC reanalysis.
+The meteorological data for the - 21 stand-alone run were taken from the reanalysis, but the control run had free-running - 22 chemistry.
+The results from this control run can be used to detect the impact of the - 23 assimilation of greenhouse reactive gases observations in the MACC reanalysis.
+Since the - 24 meteorological input data were derived from interpolation of archived 6-hourly output from - 25 the MACC reanalysis, and not through hourly exchange as in the reanalysis, the stand-alone - run was not a completely clean control run.
 However, these differences would be small.
-The comparison 23 between the MRE and the CTRL is confined to the time period 2003-2010, when both time series are available.
-24
+The - 27 comparison between the MRE and the CTRL is confined to the time period 2003-2010, when - both time series are available.

-25 2.2 Observations
+2.2 Observations